Sign up via call center

 It is advisable to bring the results of preliminary examinations, if any (tests, X-rays, endoscopy, CT scans) to the appointment.
 Also take with you a referral from your family doctor or an extract from your medical history, if relevant.
 This will help the doctor quickly get his bearings in the clinical picture.

-What should you not do before a visit to an otolaryngologist?
+What should you not do before a visit to an otolaryngology clinic?

 Before taking the drug, it is advisable to refrain from using vasoconstrictor drops, sprays, antiseptic solutions or other medications for the nose, throat or ears.
 Their use may affect the accuracy of the diagnosis.
 If you are already undergoing treatment, be sure to inform your doctor.